 Causes of high LDL cholesterol include:

-- Eating a diet high in saturated fat: Diets high in saturated and hydrogenated fats can increase LDL cholesterol levels.
+- Eating a diet high in saturated fat: Diets high in saturated fats

-- Genetics: Familial hypercholesterolemia (FH) is an inherited form of high cholesterol that puts people at risk of early heart disease.
+Familial hypercholesterolemia (FH)is an inherited form of high cholesterol that puts people at risk of early heart disease.

 - maintaining a healthy weight

 - quitting smoking